 When Does a Tear Need Stitches?

 In some cases, a tear may ensue on top of the vagina, close to the urethra.
 These tears are usually very small and may require few or no stitches.
 They generally don’t include the muscles, hence heal very fast.
-They may result in discomfort while peeing.
+They may result in discomfort while urinating.

-How The Stitching Is Done
+How the Stitching Is Done

-How Long Does it Take to Heal?
+How Long Does It Take to Heal?

 How Can You Soothe the Tender Area?

-- Sitting in a tub of cold water may not only help soothe the sore stitches but also ease the swelling.
+- Sitting in a tub of lukewarm water may not only help soothe the sore stitches but also ease the swelling.
 Keep in mind to gently pat the area dry later on with a soft, clean towel.
 Alternatively, a cold compress or a gel pack can also be used.

 - If you feel discomfort while peeing, you may find putting warm water on the area useful in easing the burning sensation.

-- You may opt for safe painkillers to deal with the pain but it is advisable to first consult a doctor in this respect.
+- You may opt for safe painkillers to deal with the pain, but it is advisable to first consult a doctor in this respect.

 Tips to Recover Faster

-- Remember to wash the vaginal area with water every time after urinating and clean your bottom carefully from front to back.
+- Remember to wash the vaginal area with water every time after urinating, and clean your bottom carefully from front to back.

-- Exposing the stitches to fresh air every day for 10-15 min may help them dry faster.
+- Exposing the stitches to fresh air every day for 10-15 minutes may help them dry faster.

 - Bear in mind to clean the stitches with warm water and non-perfumed, gentle soaps.

-- Include a lot of fibre in your diet, have balanced meals and drink plenty of water to prevent constipation.
+- Include a lot of fibre in your diet, have balanced meals, and drink plenty of water to prevent constipation.

-- It is important to maintain proper personal hygiene by keeping the vaginal area dry and clean to reduce the risk of possible infections.Frequently change maternity pads and take care that they don’t irritate the sore stitches by rubbing against them.
+- It is important to maintain proper personal hygiene by keeping the vaginal area dry and clean to reduce the risk of possible infections.
+It is best to frequently change maternity pads and take care that they don’t irritate the sore stitches.

 Can You Avoid Having Stitches?

-There may be certain things that can be tried to reduce the possibility of a severe tear during delivery like gently massaging the perineum daily during pregnancy, applying a warm compress on the perineum at the time of labour.
+There may be certain things that can be tried to reduce the possibility of a severe tear during delivery – gently massaging the perineum daily during pregnancy, or applying a warm compress on the perineum at the time of labour.
 You can also ask your prenatal instructor to teach you proper squatting and pelvic floor exercises or yoga to strengthen the pelvic muscles and enhance skin elasticity.

 Will It Cause Problems in the Future?